anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greater our knowledge increases the more our ignorance unfolds.
+Quote: No snowflake in an avalanche ever feels responsible.

-By: John F. Kennedy
+By: Voltaire